 Our weight is out of our control

 These recommendations don’t apply to everyone, and trying to stay within a certain range is worse for you and your baby in the long run.
-Pregnant women should never be dieting, and I fear that some get this message from their care providers (THIS is a very enlightening listen).
+Pregnant women should never be dieting, and I fear that some get this message from their care providers.).

 Lindsay, at the Nurtured Mama, has put out some great content about this and how not all health practitioners are up to date on this.
 Promoting women gaining less weight during pregnancy is actually very triggering and detrimental.
 She also shares great content about postpartum nutrition, body image and dieting.
 I’m sure that will be a whole new transition to adjust to as well.
 I’m curious if there are any postpartum mamma’s reading who could shed some light.